Table of Contents

 - using the full range of enforcement options to address non-compliance

-This purpose is in line with our responsibility under the Building and Construction Industry (Improving Productivity) Act 2016 (BCIIP Act), to ensure that building work is fair, efficient and productive, for the benefit of the industry and the economy as a whole.
+This purpose is in line with our responsibility under the Building and Construction Industry (Improving Productivity) Act 2016 (BCIIP Act), to ensure that building work is carried out fairly, efficiently and productively for the benefit of the industry and the Australian economy.

 4. Operating environment

 As a full-service regulator in the building and construction industry, we must anticipate changes in the complex and ever-shifting industrial landscape and adapt as a consequence.
-Over the next four years, it is vital that our reach is across the entire Australian building and construction landscape and that we are responsive to changing circumstances within the industry.
-Our regional structure allows us to have a presence across the nation, with offices in each State and Territory enabling us to cover building work wherever it is undertaken, and to be accessible and responsive regulator.
+Over the next four years, it is vital that we reach more of the Australian building and construction industry and that we are responsive to changes in the industry.
+The ABCC has offices in each state and territory enabling us to monitor building work wherever it is undertaken, and to be a national, fully accessible and responsive regulator.
 Our strategic objectives are reflective of this and remain focused on our commitment to change behaviour in the industry to ensure that the rule of law is upheld.

-- Australian Department of Jobs and Small Business 2017 Employment Projections to May 2022.
+- Australian Department of Jobs and Small Business Industry Employment Projections 2018 Report, 17 August 2018.